 Learn more about the Primate Armpit Microbiome Project .

 Do Eastern Box Turtles use different habitats at different times of the year?
 We're trying to find out in partnership with researchers at Washington University in St. Louis, MO!
 With the help of a corps of citizen science volunteers and other members of the public, we're radio tracking turtles at Prairie Ridge to learn more about how they move and the types of habitats they use throughout the year.
 Want to get involved?
 Look for upcoming public turtle tracking programs on the events calendar, or become a citizen science volunteer for the Museum and join the turtle team!

 More information about Turtle Trax will be available online soon.

 There are thousands of species of aquatic insects in our state, and we know very little about the biology of many of them.
 Wading for Water Sticks asks for your help documenting the habitat preferences and seasonality of water sticks, large stick-like aquatic insects common in the state.
 Visit a pond or stream in your area, take some simple measurements, sample for water sticks, and report your findings.
 With your help, we can learn a lot more about where and how these fascinating creatures live in North Carolina.

 Learn more about Wading for Water Sticks

 Our researchers are hard at work coming up with new ways that you can get involved in science!
-Help us learn more about the tiny mites that colonize our foreheads or map invasive crayfish throughout North Carolina — coming soon!
+Help us learn more about the bacteria that live in soils or map invasive crayfish throughout North Carolina — coming soon!

 There are hundreds of citizen science opportunities!
 Even if none of our projects strike your fancy, you’re sure to find something that suits your interest on SciStarter, the top online aggregator of citizen science projects.
 Stop by the Citizen Science Center in the Nature Research Center and browse projects on the SciStarter console while you’re at the Museum, or visit the SciStarter website .